software-allies/cap-authentication-firebase/README.md

 you can use one of the most popular google platforms on the market **Firebase**

 ## **Previous requirements**
-**CAP AUTHENTICATION** use bootstrap's classes, You can use a CAP product ([cap-angular-schematic-bootstrap](https://www.npmjs.com/package/cap-angular-schematic-bootstrap)) to configure and install bootstrap to your project the installation is as follows.
+**CAP AUTHENTICATION FIREBASE** use bootstrap's classes, You can use a CAP product [cap-angular-schematic-bootstrap](https://www.npmjs.com/package/cap-angular-schematic-bootstrap) to configure and install bootstrap to your project the installation is as follows.

 ```
 ng add cap-angular-schematic-bootstrap@latest 4.0.0 true